SASSA Social Security Grants

 • Their monthly earnings should be below R624.

-• They should not be receiving other government funds or grants (such as child support grants, or old age grants).
+• They should not receive other government funds or grants (such as child support or old age).

 • The breadwinner should be unemployed.